On this page we list all our English astrology book reviews.

 This book is all about his findings that scientifically prove the Teriary Directions I are an important and highly accurate astrological predictive tool.

-He made it a lifetime investigation to prove that marriage can be seen in the Tertiary Directions I.
+He made it a lifetime investigation to scientifically (statistically) prove that marriage can be seen in the Tertiary Directions I and that this predictive method should be used for individual/personal events rather than for mundane events.

 Planetary Strength: A Commentary on Morinus